abdulhanan9889/sf_ui_automation/README.md

 |uatEnv| https://www-uat1.salesforce.com/plus|
 |perfEnv| https://www-perf.salesforce.com/plus|

+and 'chosenTags' will be according to which will be defined in the Feature files and are editable as required.

 ### How to view reports
-Data for Reports is generated automatically when the above command is executed and is saved in the **tests/reports/jsonFiles** folder in the form of a jSON file.
+Videos for the specific Features and Data for Reports are generated automatically when the above command is executed and saved in the *tests/reports/videos/homePage/*  and *tests/reports/jsonFiles* folders, respectively.
 The latest report for a test can be viewed by executing the following command:
 ```
 node reports/reportName.js
 ```